paypaldev/PayPal-React-FullStack-Standard-Checkout-Sample/README.md

 ## PayPal Developer Community

 The PayPal Developer community helps you build your career while improving your products and the developer experience.
-You’ll be able to contribute code and documentation, meet new people and learn from the open-source community.
+You’ll be able to contribute code and documentation, meet new people, and learn from the open-source community.

 - Website: [developer.paypal.com](https://developer.paypal.com)
 - Twitter: [@paypaldev](https://twitter.com/paypaldev)